celestiaorg/celestia.org/src/pages/markdown-pages/What is data availability.md

 Now, with ~95% percent lower DA costs, developers can focus on improving their app without the burden of high fees or unnecessary gas cost optimizations.
 Ultimately, low-cost DA unlocks new capabilities for developers to build fully onchain apps, like onchain games or generative art.
 See the <a href="https://www.datalenses.zone/chain/celestia/calculator" target="_blank" rel="noopener noreferrer" style="color:#7B2BF9;">cost savings for your chain</a> with Celestia underneath.

-The other important aspect of DAS is that it enables direct verifiability of Celestia.
-Before DAS, DA layers gave up verifiability for higher throughput.
-Users had to trust validators or committees to access the chain and ensure it ran correctly.
-With DAS, anyone can directly verify and access Celestia’s DA layer with proofs instead of a trusted committee.
+The other important aspect of DAS is that it enables users to secure and directly verify  Celestia.
+Without DAS, DA layers have to give up verifiability and security for higher throughput.
+So users have to trust validators or committees to ensure the chain is running correctly.
+With DAS, users can secure and directly verify Celestia’s DA layer with proofs instead of a trusted committee.

 #### How developers can build on Celestia’s DA layer